rafelafrance/traiter/README.md

 ## SpaCy Entities vs Traits:
 - **A trait is just an annotated spaCy entity.** That is we're treating traits (aka attributes) as if they were their own entity.
 This has the advantage in that we can use named entity recognition (NER) techniques on them.
 We can also use standard entity link methods for linking traits to entities.
 - There may (or not) be several layers of entities and traits.
 For instance, a plant SPECIES (a top-level entity) may have FLOWERs (a secondary or sub-entity) and those FLOWERs will have a set of characteristic COLORs (a trait).
 - We leverage normal spaCy entities to build traits.
 Sometimes we will also use spaCy's NER entities as building block traits.
-(See below.)

 ## Parsing strategy
 1. Have experts identify relevant terms and target traits.